Primeiro Impacto: Background and production

 The news programming of SBT was that way for a few years until the network decided to re-invest in news programming in 2005, after contracting Ana Paula Padrão, who was an anchor on Rede Globo.
 Thus, in August of the same year, Padrão began to anchor a new newscast of the network, SBT Brasil.
 Besides Ana Paula Padrão's newscast, new news programs joined the SBT schedule in the following years, as Jornal do SBT Manhã, SBT Realidade, Boletim de Ocorrências, and finally Conexão Repórter.
 The network also had attempts of new, non-durable formats such as SBT Notícias Breves, a new version of Aqui Agora, and more recently, SBT Notícias.

-In early 2012, SBT decided to modify Jornal do SBT Manhã, putting the journalist Rodolpho Gamberini, and then César Fiho presenter to anchor a live edition of the newscast.
+In early 2012, SBT decided to modify Jornal do SBT Manhã, putting the journalist Rodolpho Gamberini, and then César Filho presenter to anchor a live edition of the newscast.
 With Filho entry in the newscast began to give positive results in audience and the newscast was being modified and became Notícias da Manhã.
 From the exit of César Filho, who moved to Rede Record in late 2014, Neila Medeiros took over the presentation of the newscast, but with the decline of the ratings, it was canceled in early 2015.
 SBT initially put a cartoon session in place of the newscast, but it also ended up being replaced by reruns of Jornal do SBT and subsequently were added live inputs of the journalist Patricia Rocha.

 In early 2016, during a vacation trip to the United States, Silvio Santos determined that SBT reactivate the time with a new live newscast and that it was based on the Primer Impacto format purchased from Spanish-language American network Univision.
 Almost immediately, the news department of the network began building its scenery and recording pilots.
 The premiere was scheduled for March 28, which led to the cancellations of the cartoon session Carrossel Animado and the reruns of Jornal do SBT.